remarshal-project/remarshal/README.md

 Convert all to Python code.

 When installed, Remarshal provides the command-line command `remarshal` as well as short commands like `yaml2json`.
-You can use these commands to convert between formats, reformat, and detect errors as well as transform data [using Starlark](#starlark-transforms).
+You can use these commands to convert between formats, reformat, and detect errors as well as to transform data [using Starlark](#starlark-transforms).

 ## Known limitations and quirks